Schoude/korean-age/README.md

 ```
 import {calcKoreanAge} from 'korean-age';

-let myBirthday = new Date('1997-03-14);
+let myBirthday = new Date('1997-03-14');
 // you can set the hours to 00:00:00
 myBirthday.setHours(0, 0, 0, 0,);

-// call the functio with the birthday as the parameter.
+// call the function with the birthday as the parameter.
 let ages = calcKoreanAge(myBirthday);

 ```